jkbkrh/angular-starter/README.md

 # angular-starter

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.9.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).
 Search angular-starter in the project and replace with the new name.

 ## Development server